mbw8421/ff7_rebirth_piano/README.md

 2. __Where are the other songs?__

-    As of writing this readme I've only created the first of the songs "On Our Way".
-I'll add the other songs when I get around to it, likely not until I am doing trophy cleanup.
+    As of writing this readme I've only started the first of the songs "On Our Way".
+This repo is meant more as the scaffolding around what is required to play the songs than the songs themselves.

+    Saying that I'll add the other songs when I get around to it, likely not until I am doing trophy cleanup but I plan to use this script to complete all the songs so will add them as I do them.

+    I welcome PRs containing the other songs if someone else wants to generate them in the meantime!

 3. __Can I create my own CSV file for the other songs / custom songs and get it to play that?__